kresnasatya/dev.kresna.me/src/posts/react-and-svelte-vibes.md

 The question is why Svelte can achieve this approach but other doesn't?

 Because Svelte actually a programming language that compile into tightly-optimized vanilla JavaScript.
-If you see the image above, here's the output when we declare and update value in Svelte way.
+Here's the output when we declare and update value in Svelte way.

 ::: code-group labels=[Svelte, Compiled Svelte]